 Serif fonts boast a classy, high-end, authoritative look.
 Think of Times New Roman, one of the most popular font choices around.
 Most newspapers use serif fonts, and they’re also popular in books, brochures, and fine print.

 While they have more detail than sans-serif fonts, serif fonts are still ultra legible and our eyes are accustomed to their shape.
 As such, serif fonts can easily be paired with other serif fonts or sans-serif fonts.
+This is one of the best font combination for brands looking to create a clean, crisp, easy to digest image.

 We’ve shown off the fonts in a brand guidelines book, where you can see visual hierarchy at play.